SimplyBLGDev/BLG-Base/DEV RULES.md

 Always keep a scene and the script for its root in the same folder.

->Try to remove all print()s and commented lines before commiting to the repo, commented lines are only acceptable in the context of a piece of code that has been TEMPORARILY disabled and WILL be enabled in the near future
+> Try to remove all print()s and commented lines before commiting to the repo, commented lines are only acceptable in the context of a piece of code that has been TEMPORARILY disabled and WILL be enabled in the near future
 Follow these guidelines as closely as possible and if you find a piece of code that doesn't follow it try to correct it ASAP.

-## FOR NON PROGRAMMING DEVELOPERS AND ASSET MAKERS
-On the root of the repository there's a _.concept_ folder, this folder is not read nor compiled by godot and should be used to contain any assets that needs versioning/sharing with the team but don't need to be included in the godot project, such as:
-- Photoshop files
-- Text files for organization, TODO Lists etc.
-- In progress assets

->Please keep filenames descriptive and the folder structure clean.

 ## CLEAN CODE
 If a function has more than 15 lines of code start thinking about the DRY principle and if possible break it up into smaller functions with descriptive names.